Dental and Medical Problems

 Preparing manuscript

 All manuscript should be written in American English.
 The journal does not offer translation services.
-Manuscripts which are not adequately prepared will be returned to the authors.
+Manuscripts which are not adequately prepared will be returned to Authors.
 The journal accepts only original papers and all kinds of reviews (narrative review, systematic review, systematic review and meta-analysis, etc.).
+Preliminary reports and pilot studies should be submitted as research letters, and original papers can be submitted as research letters.
+The journal does not accept case reports and case series.
 Apart from the abovementioned articles, the journal publishes commissioned content, i.e., editorial material; the submissions are allowed by invitation only.

 Abstract